MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-this-keyword.md

 - It allows codeunits to pass a reference to the current object (`this`) as an argument to another method.
 - It improves readability by indicating that a referenced symbol is a member of the object itself.

 A new CodeCop rule [AA0248](analyzers/codecop-aa0248.md), has been added and is enabled by default with a severity level of `hidden`.
 Hidden means that it appears as three dots in the editor, but doesn't show up as a diagnostic in the **Problems** view in Visual Studio Code or in any pipelines.
-There's also a [workspace-wide CodeFixer](devenv-code-actions.md) to update existing code to use the `this` keyword.
+There's also a [workspace-wide code action](devenv-code-actions.md) to update existing code to use the `this` keyword.

 The System Application has been updated to use `this` for referencing methods and globals within the same object.